BBaysinger/portfolio-2020/README.md

 Merely that I feel like I know my audience here, there's no support for IE like I would have in every other project.

+Yeah there's more jQuery in this than I would like.
+Those choices haven't always been up to me.

 If anyone out there wants to use this, pleast just ask, and maybe contribute. 😉

 Ok, that's all I have to say for now. ✌️